meken/cloud-hackathons/hacks/adk-intro/solutions.md

 pip install -r requirements.txt
 ```

-One final step before we can start running the `adk web` command is to set some environment variables.
+One final step before we can start running the `adk web` command is to set some environment variables to configure the authentication (might require gcloud authentication to be set up if not being run from Cloud Shell).

 ```shell
 REGION=us-central1